 Because of the longevity of her reign and the grace with which she lived life, Queen Elizabeth II became the subject of multiple portrayals over the decades, both on television and in cinema.

 But only a few of them have done the late Queen justice.
-Here are the best actresses who have portrayed Queen Elizabeth II and what they brought to the role that stood out.
+Here are the best standout actresses who have played Queen Elizabeth II and what they brought to the role.

 4. Olivia Colman (The Crown)